Lazt009/ShortestPath-on-Maps/README.md

 This dataset can be used to build graph for shortest path algorithms.
 We created a program which can give us the dataset of the number of cities we gave as input.
 This code is also uploaded in kaggle notebook.
 The dataset given in this github file has data for 50 cities and it finds the shortest path between these 50 cities.
-The link for
+The link for kaggle is - https://www.kaggle.com/nikhillikhar01/cities-data-latitude-longitude-and-distances

 # Algorithms we used
 We used **dijkstra's shortest path** algorithm to find the shortest path between given cities.

-# Example Input and Output
+# Creators
+This project was completed by **Nikeshsingh Baghel**, **Mohit Shingane** and **Nikhil likhar** from computer science branch in **Shri Ramdeobaba college of engineering and management** under the guidance of **Dr. Manoj B. Chandak (Ph.D CSE)-
+Head, department of Computer Science**.